tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ![[Pasted image 20240916181323.png]]

 NOTE: Set your nudge values to 8.
+Nudge value is number of pixels (like "precision") an element is moved with arrow keys.

 There can be many more grid types: